 COSCO is an intermodal container shipping company, which means that it transports cargo by ship but also by train, truck, and other means.
 Like any company involved in overseas shipping, COSCO has faced its fair share of accidents.
 These have too often caused environmental damage and put workers at risk of injury and death.

 COSCO Container Lines is headquartered in Shanghai, while the COSCO group that oversees all aspects of the company is headquartered in Beijing.
-Founded in 1961, and totally owned by the government of the People’s Republic of China, COSCO grew quickly to become one of the largest shipping companies in the world.
+Founded in 1961 and owned by the government of the People’s Republic of China, COSCO grew quickly to become one of the largest shipping companies in the world.

-The container lines part of the COSCO group is headquartered in Shanghai, but maintains regional headquarters in several other cities around the world: Tokyo, Seoul, Singapore, New York, Hamburg, Dubai, Sydney, Beijing, and Singapore.
+The container lines part of the COSCO group is headquartered in Shanghai but maintains regional headquarters in several other cities worldwide: Tokyo, Seoul, Singapore, New York, Hamburg, Dubai, Sydney, Beijing, and Singapore.

 History of COSCO

 It made its first trip to Europe in 1967, launching COSCO’s international shipping line.
-In 1978 the first container ship launched and by 1979the company had made its firsts trip to North America.
+In 1978 the first container ship was launched, and by 1979, the company had made its first trip to North America.
 In 1980 COSCO founded its first international partnership with the Holland Transocean Company.

-Operations and Fleet
+COSCO Operations and Fleet